Ezequiel-MO/2022-frontend_june_2022/documents/project_example.md

 Below you will find an example of a project object.
-Below does not include all the properties of a project object.
-It only includes the properties that are required to compute the budget.
+Below does not include all the properties, but only those that are required to compute the budget.

 The below intends to describe a bit of the business logic behind the project, so that you are able to better understand the app.